kibook/xml-utils/utils/xml-format/README.md

 Indent nodes within non-blank nodes.
 Normally, all whitespace within non-blank nodes and their descendants is treated as significant.

+If -c (--compact) is specified, then this option will allow blank nodes within non-blank nodes to be compacted.

 -i, --indent &lt;str&gt;
 Use &lt;str&gt; to indent each level of the XML tree.
 The default is two spaces.